tryggvigy/Vefforritun-Kennsla/README.md

 unzip.sh
 --------
-- can be run form getmail.py to automatically unzip email attatchemt zip files.
+- can be run from getmail.py to automatically unzip email attatchemt zip files.
 - TODO - add support for creating grading .txt files in each directory traversed.

 Stuff to come